 Here you can view my current and past projects from the last few years.
-If you would like to find out more, you can also view my BLOGS for development info on 'The Architects of...' project.
+If you would like to find out more, please view my blog below for development info on 'The Architects of...' project.

-An anthology series that broadly focuses on a large scale alien invasion, The Architects of Dreams and Nightmares is an anthology series that centers on three vulnerable young men and a cursed monster mask.
-Each of its stories on individual characters that are faced with very real and very human problems.
+The Architects of Dreams and Nightmares is an anthology series that centers on three vulnerable young men and a cursed monster mask.
+Each of its stories is focussed on protagonists that are faced with very real and very human problems.

-Under the guise of many different genres, I will tell a series of stories that each embrace humanity at its very foundation and capitalise on the main overarching genre of 'Drama'.
-I feel, ultimately, that the human stories that will drive this anthology series are the most important element.
+Under the guise of primarily the horror genre, I have told a series of stories that each embrace humanity at its very foundation and capitalise on the main overarching genre of 'Drama'.
+I feel, ultimately, that the human stories that drive this anthology series are the most important element.
 Trying to write a story without a solid foundation will only bring everything else crashing down around you, after all.

 The film will explore the life of a narcissistic businessman who gets caught up in the criminal underworld after his wannabe girlfriend's brother falls prey to an evil drug lord.